 16.1.4.5 The Dean makes an independent assessment and recommendation.

-16.1.4.6 The faculty member’s file, including the recommendation from the eligible voting faculty, the director, the College Executive Committee, and the Dean, is forwarded to the Senior Vice Chancellor of Academic Affairs (SVCAA).
+16.1.4.6 The faculty member’s file, including the recommendation from the eligible voting faculty, the director, the College Executive Committee, and the Dean, is forwarded to the Executive Vice Chancellor and Chief Academic Officer (EVC).

-16.1.4.7 The SVCAA makes a recommendation to the Chancellor.
+16.1.4.7 The EVC makes a recommendation to the Chancellor.

 16.1.5 At every step in the process, the faculty member must be given copies of all recommendations.
 The candidate may request reasons for adverse recommendations or request reconsideration of the decision by the group or individual not recommending promotion or tenure.
 Results of such requests should be provided to the candidate in writing.
 No negative recommendation shall be forwarded until the reconsideration is complete.
 The department or college shall establish time lines for the candidate to request either a statement of reasons or reconsideration of a decision.
 If the candidate requests a statement of reasons or requests reconsideration of a decision within these time lines, such request shall be granted as expeditiously as possible.
 Departments and colleges must schedule the review process so that any reconsideration shall be completed in time to meet established submission deadlines to the next level of consideration.
 The purpose of the statement of reasons is to give an unsuccessful candidate an opportunity to prepare a rebuttal argument.